vinceskahan/home-pi-rebuild/README.md

 Examples:

     ansible-playbook -i hosts site.yml
-    (run just the ntp role on all hosts)

     add "-l [hostname|groupname]" to limit to one host or group add "--tags ntp" to run just the ntp role (for example)